grafana/k6-operator/docs/crd-generated.md

-K6VolumeClaim describes the volume claim script location
+K6VolumeClaim describes the location of the script on the Volume.

 <table>
     <thead>